-- 1. All non-emergent, non-urgent elective or scheduled inpatient admissions except for normal newborn deliveries require the physician office to call Sunshine Health Utilization Management Department for plan approval at least 14 calendar days before the proposed admission date and the hospital to call within two business days of the actual date of admission. - This requirement includes admission to any level of acute or sub-acute care, behavioral health or substance abuse unit, skilled nursing facilities, rehabilitation admissions, transplant services including evaluation, pre and post-transplant services and all other inpatient facility type admissions.
-This requirement also includes transition of care between different levels of care within or between facilities (i.e., transfer from acute to rehab or transfer to a different facility). - Long-term care facility/nursing facility and rehabilitative services at the intermediary or sub-acute levels of care. - 2.
-All emergent or urgent inpatient admissions: the hospital must notify the Utilization Management Department within two business days after the date of admission.
-Newborn deliveries must be called in by the next business day.
+All non-emergent, non-urgent elective or scheduled inpatient admissions except for normal newborn deliveries require the physician office to call Sunshine Health Utilization Management Department for plan approval at least 14 calendar days before the proposed admission date and the hospital to call within two business days of the actual date of admission.

+- This requirement includes admission to any level of acute or sub-acute care, behavioral health or substance abuse unit, skilled nursing facilities, rehabilitation admissions, transplant services including evaluation, pre and post-transplant services and all other inpatient facility type admissions.
+This requirement also includes transition of care between different levels of care within in or between facilities (i.e., transfer from acute to rehab or transfer to a different facility). - Long-term care facility/nursing facility and rehabilitative services at the intermediary or sub-acute levels of care. - 2.
+All emergent or urgent inpatient admissions: the hospital must notify the Utilization Management Department through the Sunshine Health secure, on-line portal within two business days after the date of admission.
+Newborn deliveries must be sent through the portal by the next business day.
 Clinical admission information must be provided. - 3.
 All Observation admissions: the hospital must notify the Utilization Management Department within the first 48 hours following an Observation admission.
 Clinical admission information must be provided. - 4.
-Sunshine Health's utilization management department should be notified of an admission as soon as possible for any non-participating or out of network or out of state facility, vendor or provider (following stabilization of emergency care).
+Services at any non-participating or out of network or out of state facility, vendor or provider (following stabilization of emergency care).